How to diagnose Type 1 diabetes vs Type 2? Are there any special tests available for the diagnosis of Type 1 diabetes?

 Do You Have Type 1 Diabetes?

-Once you are diagnosed with diabetes, the next important question is: what type of diabetes do you have – type 1 or type 2.
+After the diagnosis of diabetes, the next important question is: what type of diabetes – Type 1 or Type 2.

 Clinical Diagnosis of Type 1 Diabetes